-Coherent Instructional:Summarize the Teachers are surveyed for needs including Professional Learning, Supplies, coherent instructional system trends and Resources.
+Teachers are surveyed for needs including Professional Learning, Supplies, Resources.
 Administrators get together to analyze TKES data.
-Climate Survey patterns observed by the team while Data is considered along with End-of-the Year Parent Surveys sent home by completing this section of the report.
-What Title I. Students complete surveys to identify preferred styles of learning and are the important trends and patterns that delivery of instruction.
-Based on the data we analyzed, the students prefer to will support the identification of student, learn through more hands-on activities, use of technology and project-based teacher, and leader needs? learning.
-When teachers are surveyed, they identify professional learning needs as ways to engage students, differentiation, analyzing data to inform instruction, use of technology.
+Climate Survey Data is considered along with End-of-the Year Parent Surveys sent home by Title I. Students complete surveys to identify preferred styles of learning and delivery of instruction.
+Based on the data we analyzed, the students prefer to learn through more hands-on activities, use of technology and project-based learning.
+When teachers are surveyed, they identify professional learning needs as ways to engage students, differentiation, analyzing data to inform instruction, use of technology and creating more effective lesson plans in a timely manner.
 Leaders discuss throughout the year and during the finalizing of the TKES requirements each spring the need for teachers to do less talking and for students to be more hands-on.
 We have made great strides through professional learning activities to work on these areas.
 We have improved, students' work samples are getting better and aligning with the rubrics which have been developed and all stakeholders seem to be happier in our new learning environment.
 PL will continue to focus on these needs.